microsoft/finops-toolkit/docs/_resources/errors.md

 <sup>Severity: Informational</sup>

-This error code is shown in the `x_DatasetChanges` column when `ListCost` is either null or 0 and `ContractedCost` is greater than 0.
+This error code is shown in the `x_SourceChanges` column when `ListCost` is either null or 0 and `ContractedCost` is greater than 0.
 The error indicates Microsoft Cost Management did not include `ListCost` for the specified rows, which means savings cannot be calculated.

 **Mitigation**: As a workaround to the missing data, FinOps toolkit reports copy the `ContractedCost` into the `ListCost` column for rows flagged with this error code.
 Savings will not be available for these records.